Q. What are the flower show hours to enter blooms?

 Q. How do I enter a Plumeria Lei?

-A. The Lei must contain plumeria blooms as its common element.
+A. Please consult the Display Class V: Flower Show – Lei page.
+The Lei must contain plumeria blooms as its common element.
 All Lei shall be made with natural plant materials and limited to flowers, leaves, stems, roots, fruits, pods and seeds.
 Lei using non-natural material, artificial treatment, or coloring of natural materials are not allowed.
 String, thread, yarn or dental floss may be used in the construction of the Lei, but NO WIRE OR TAPE.
 No endangered materials shall be used.

 There will be a total of 8 judging opportunities!
 There will be four methods of lei making/classifications (Haku, Humupapa, Kui, and Wili) for both LEI PO’O (between 19 to 22 inches long) and LEI A’I (between 30 to 36 inches long).